EKarton/Photos-Drive/apps/web-ui/README.md

     npm install
     ```

-3. Then, create a `.env` file to store your environment variables:
+3. Then, create a `.env` file to store your environment variables, like:

     ```text
     NG_APP_LOGIN_URL=http://localhost:3000/auth/v1/google